Tonowas

-Tonowas (or Tonoas), also known by its Spanish name of Dublon, is an island in the Chuuk (formerly Truk) lagoon, Federated States of Micronesia.
-It has an area of 8.8 km2 and the population was 3,200 at the time of the last census (1980).
-A narrow single-lane track rings the island, allowing land access to the small villages (Nechap, Kuchua, Sangku, Enin, Yongku and the island of Etten) Five schools and Japanese military ruins, which include the remains of a seaplane anchorage and large fuel storage tanks.
-A Japanese administrative center dating from the 1920-1930s mandate period can still be found, and is currently used as a government building.
+Tonoas (or Tonowas), also known by its Spanish name of Dublon, is an island in the Chuuk (formerly Truk) lagoon, Federated States of Micronesia.
+It has an area of 8.8 km2 and the population was 3,514 at the time of the last census (2010-04-04), on an area of 9.17 km².
+These are the figurer for the whole municipality of Tonoas, which also includes Eten Island some 620 meters to the south.
+The municipal headquarters are located in Roro (Rörö) district and village.

+A narrow single-lane track rings the island, allowing land access to the small villages (Nechap, Kuchua, Sangku, Enin, Yongku, and others).
+The villages, in most cases correspond to the historical districts of the island, which also includes Eten Island in its list: